Anas-1554/Scripts/README.md

-IP Address Information Script
+# CIP ( Check IP Information)

 This Python script can be used to fetch information about an IP address or a domain name.
-It uses the ipinfo.io API to get the information and prints it in a nice colored format using the sty library.
+It uses the `ipinfo.io` API to get the information and prints it in a nice colored format using the sty library.

-Requirements
+## Requirements

-Python 3.x
+1. Python 3.x
-requests and sty libraries installed (can be installed via pip) Usage bash
+2. requests and sty libraries installed (can be installed via pip)

-Copy code
+### Usage
+`bash
-python ip_info.py <IP or Domain>
+python ip_info.py <IP or Domain>`

 The script takes one argument, which can be either an IP address or a domain name.

 API Token